isomerpages/govtech-stp/pages/contact-us.md

 permalink: /contact-us
 ---

-As our Contact Centre is experiencing a high volume of enquiries, please browse through the information on the SafeTravel website to find out what requirements apply to you when entering or departing Singapore.
+As our Contact Centre is experiencing a high volume of enquiries, please browse through the information on the SafeTravel website first to find out what requirements apply to you when entering or departing Singapore.

 ### Application Status